 6.2 Optical Displacement Sensors

 Distance and angle measurement are particularly interesting applications for the industrial environment.
-For these tasks, a variety of principles can be applied with the aid of optical components.
-Typical setups are triangulation sensors, fringe projection, time-of-flight sensors and interferometers (Hering et al. 2018, p.
+For these tasks, a variety of principles can be applied via optical components.
+Typical setups are triangulation sensors, fringe projection, time-of-flight sensors, and interferometers (Hering et al. 2018, p.
 163).

 The general setup of a triangulation sensor is shown in Figure 6-6.
 The measuring principle originates from the discipline of geodesy and allows a fast and precise acquisition of distances (Sellen et al. 2014, p.
 662).
-Light rays of an LED or laser diode are collimated with a collimator lens into a parallel alignment and are imaged onto an object (Hering et al. 2018, p.
+The light rays of an LED or laser diode are collimated with a collimator lens into a parallel alignment and are imaged onto an object (Hering et al. 2018, p.
 170).
-Here, they are reflected onto the detector which is typically represented by a position-sensitive device (PSD) or CCD-array (Hering et al. 2018, p.
+Here, they are reflected onto the detector, which is typically a position-sensitive device (PSD) or CCD array (Hering et al. 2018, p.
 170).
-These detector types have in common that they can determine the location of the intensity.
-The position where the light is imaged onto the sensor array depends on the distance d of the object (Hering et al. 2018, p.
+These detector types can all determine the location of the intensity.
+The position at which the light is imaged onto the sensor array depends on the distance d of the object (Hering et al. 2018, p.
 170).
 This is illustrated in Figure 6-6 by two different object positions (i) and (ii).

 Figure 6-6: Setup of a triangulation sensor.